Amyz1ng/booking-system-2/README.md

 As a user, I want to be able to access information about the various food items available to me.

 The menu has their own page.
-As a user, I want to be able to contact someone to place a food order or make a reservation.
+As well as a downloadable link in the footer which will download the entire menu As a user, I want to be able to contact someone to place a food order or make a reservation.

 The reservation form allows the user to select which day, time and how many people you would like to book for.